This chapter will provide a cursory overview of Ithkuil’s phonology, orthography, and morphology.

 | 3) | Referentials, which operate similarly to pronouns but to a much more dynamic extent |

-That being said, the majority of this document hereafter will focus on formatives, as they are the most ubiquitous aspect of Ithkuil.
+That being said, the majority of this document hereafter will focus on formatives, as they are the most common word in Ithkuil.